-So a simmering potpourri recipe using eucalyptus is perfect for winter time, when you might be fighting off a cold, or any time you need help with a natural decongestant.
+So eucalyptus leaves potpourri is perfect for winter time, when you might be fighting off a cold, or any time you need help with a natural decongestant.

 Eucalyptus has a powerful scent, and it doesn’t take much to release its strong natural oils.
 If you want a more floral natural air freshener, use less eucalyptus in this simmer pot recipe.

 Helpful Tip: Eucalyptus sold in a craft store, or in dry potpourri, is NOT what you want to use.
 It can be sprayed with chemicals, and certainly won’t release as strong of a scent.
 Use only fresh eucalyptus branches and stems that will be sold at a florist or in the floral department of a grocery store.
 You can find the stems in water, which means it’s fresh eucalyptus.